What is manual therapy?

 3) Massage (trigger point release, deep tissue massage, active release technique)

 Massage techniques can be applied on muscles, tendons, and ligament to improve the elasticity of these tissue.
-This can lead to improve mobility of these structures and reduced pain.
-Massage techniques can be used to break down scar tissue which will improve circulation to injured tissues to promote healing.
+This will improve your mobility and reduced pain.
+Massage techniques can be used to break down scar tissue which will enhance circulation to injured tissues to promote healing.
 Massage can also treat trigger points which are stubborn knots of tissue.
 Applying deep pressure to the trigger points will soften and release these tight knots to relieve pain.

 What conditions can be treated with manual therapy?